 Another common way to take CBD is to ingest it orally in the form of a capsule.
 Capsules are probably the easiest way to add CBD to your life as a daily supplement.
 Although, when you ingest CBD, it passes through the digestive system first and is metabolised by the liver, meaning it takes longer for the beneficial effects of CBD to noticed.

 Vaping CBD is favoured by many as it offers a quick and efficient method of consuming CBD.
 During vaping, CBD enters your lungs and diffuses directly into your bloodstream.
 Because it doesn’t have to make its way through the digestive system or liver, the CBD enters your circulation faster.
-This means you can achieve the same beneficial effects with a much smaller amount of CBD.
-Vaping is also relaxing due to the deep inhales and exhales.
+This means you can achieve the same effects with a much smaller amount of CBD.

-CBD can also be ingested in the form of gummy bears, chocolates, and even CBD beverages.
-CBD edibles are ideal for all the family and they taste great.
+CBD can also be ingested in the form of gummy sweets, chocolates, and even CBD beverages.
 They are a perfect choice for anyone that struggles with the taste of CBD oil.

 CBD topical salves offer another effective way to administer CBD.
 When CBD is applied topically, it is absorbed directly through the skin.
 Cannabinoid receptors are located throughout the skin, the body’s largest organ, making CBD a potential therapy for a range of conditions.
 Because it is applied right on trouble areas, the CBD works directly where it is needed the most.

-The bottom line is that feeding your endocannabinoid system is a good way to promote wellbeing and everyday health!
+The bottom line is that feeding your endocannabinoid system is a good way to support wellbeing and everyday health!
 Is it time to start focusing on your endocannabinoid system and CBD?